smartswap-org/.github/profile/README.md

 ## Overview

-Smartswap is an Intranet-based project designed for managing cryptocurrency portfolios by interacting with centralized platforms such as Binance.
-The platform enables automated trading through a quantitative market analysis-based trading algorithm.
-You can create, import, simulates your own strategies and run a Trading Bot with a Web Interface and tools on cryptos markets.
+Smartswap is an intranet-based project designed to take automated positions in cryptocurrency markets using strategies developed through quantitative backtesting, interacting with centralized platforms such as Binance.
+The platform facilitates automated trading through a trading algorithm based on quantitative market analysis.
+You can create, import, and simulate your own strategies, as well as run multiple automated trading strategies using a web interface and fast APIs.

 > [!IMPORTANT]
 > **See the main repository** : [smartswap](https://github.com/smartswap-org/smartswap)

-### Features
+### How it works

-- 🔒 **Intranet Infrastructure**: Ensure the security and control of your network with a dedicated intranet infrastructure.
+- Use **simonpotel/QTSBE** and **smartswap-org/webapp** to create and visualize your trading strategy, including metrics, cumulative returns, and positions across multiple pairs.
+Utilize the lab for faster analysis and charts for detailed insights.

-- 📈 **Automated Trading Strategies**: Design your strategy in QTSBE, backtest it in a simulated environment, and deploy it with the trading bot.
+- Import your strategy into **QTB** in simulation mode, where it will automatically manage positions on CEX/DEX using **simonpotel/CEXcryptoLib** and **simonpotel/DEXcryptoLib**.
+Data will be recorded in **smartswap** databases for real-time visualization.

-- 💬 **Seamless Integrations**: Easily integrate with platforms like Discord, and extend functionality to other services like Slack and Telegram with minimal effort.
+- If effective, switch to live trading to start generating profits.

-- ♻️ **Streamlined Project**: A comprehensive solution designed for ease of use, minimizing the learning curve and reducing setup time to just a few days.
+- **QTB** includes Discord integration for faster position monitoring and enhanced configurations.

-- 🧠 **Continuous Improvement**: Built for customization with around 10 default indicators; adding new ones is as simple as creating a file and writing your code, which gets automatically imported.
+- The platform features multiple logging levels and security measures, including a phone call system for critical logs.

-- 🎨 **Web Interface**: Enhance your backtesting performance using the QTSBE API and efficiently manage your trading funds through an intuitive web interface.
+- The infrastructure is designed for efficient strategy creation, upload, visualization, and automated monitoring.

 ---